 Also, there are some services that will require UK businesses to register for VAT in other EU member states; these services include services connected with immovable property and admission to events.

-The rules are slightly trickier when it comes to B2C transactions.
+The rules are slightly trickier when it comes to Services VAT on B2C transactions.
 Services provided to EU consumers from the UK after 31 December 2020 will be zero-rated.
 As the place of supply under EU law is the UK, they should not be VATable in the country in which the customer lives either.
 Accordingly, there will be no requirement to register for VAT in that country.

 Thus, the general rule is that the tax should be paid to where the supplier is located.